celeriac, leek, and apple soup

 The classic French Potato and Leek Soup is wonderful on its own, but it also makes an excellent springboard for any number of creative soups.
 Today, it’s going to be the base for a delicious Creamy Celery Root, Leek, and Apple Soup.
 By using optional add-ons, you can add layer upon layer of flavors to excite the palate without complicating the method.

-I’m going to give you the original recipe.
+The original recipe uses chicken stock and cream.
 It’s not kosher and it’s not vegetarian or vegan, but it can easily be modified to fall within the guidelines of all those personal choice dietary preferences.
-If you love thick creamy soups, this one will become part of your regular collection.
+Keep the cream and use a plant-based stock for a vegetarian version, lose the cream and keep the chicken stock for a meat version, or lose the cream and use a plant-based stock for a vegan version.
+If you love thick, creamy soups, this one will become part of your regular collection.

 Ingredients:

-• 6 cups stock—chicken stock, vegetable stõck (clear or slightly yellow in color, not red,io or chicken-style (can use chicken stock)
+6 cups stock—chicken stock, vegetable stock (clear or slightly yellow in color, not dark or red), or chicken-style stock or boullion.

 Method: